himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 }
 ```

-I'm not going to cover pipelines in this post (although maybe in
+I'm not going to cover pipelines in *this* post.
+However, I do
-another one...).
-However, the reader is encouraged to try to setup
-their own using the documentation and example I've provided.
+encourage readers to check them out.

 ## Conclusion

-That's about it.
-While I currently host my website using [github
+That's it.
+While I currently host my website using [GitHub
-pages](https://pages.github.com/), if I ever start self-hosting it
+pages](https://pages.github.com/), if I ever self-host it again, I
-again, I will definitely automate publishing it using Jenkins as
+will definitely automate publishing it using Jenkins as well.
+This has
-well.
-This has been a *very* basic example of what Jenkins can be used
+been a *very* basic example of what Jenkins can be used for, but I
-for, but I have found it rather usefull when working on the content of
+have found it rather useful when working on the content of this
-this website.
+website.
+There is so much more it can do.
+Have fun!